MVSAIADITYA/motion-recruitment/gcp-setup.md

 6. Verify Output
 Check Script Execution: Confirm the script output to ensure it runs correctly.
-Troubleshoot if Necessary: Resolve any issues if the script does not run as expected.
+Troubleshoot if Necessary: Resolve any issues if the script does not run as expected. this is the process of gcp acc and thanks to giving me diomand apportunity